jonhue/acts_as_favoritor/README.md

 # Returns the exact same as `book.favoritors_by_type_count 'User'`.
 book.count_user_favoritors

-To see is a model that acts_as_followable is followed by a model that acts_as_follower use the following
 # Whether `book` has been favorited by `user`.
 Returns `true` or `false`.
 book.favorited_by? user